mozilla/addons-server/docs/topics/install/docker.rst

     cd addons-server
     # Download the containers
-    docker-compose pull  # Can take a while depending on your internet bandwidth.
+    docker-compose pull  # Can take a while depending on your internet bandwidth. make initialize_docker  # Answer yes, and create your superuser when asked.
-    # Start up the containers
-    docker-compose up -d
-    make initialize  # Answer yes, and create your superuser when asked.
-    # On Windows you can substitute `make initialize` for the command:
+    # On Windows you can substitute `make initialize_docker` by the following commands:
+    docker-compose run --rm --user olympia web make update_deps docker-compose up -d
-    docker-compose exec web make initialize
+    docker-compose exec --user olympia web make initialize

 .. note::

    Docker requires the code checkout to exist within your home directory so that Docker can mount the source-code into the container.

+   Because the containers need to match the user/group permissions from your host machine, on Mac and Linux machines make sure to run ``make initialize_docker`` once before running ``docker-compose up -d`` for the first time.
+That will create a ``.env`` file containing the user and group id the container needs to use to match your host permissions, and ensure dependencies are set up properly.

 Accessing the web server
 ~~~~~~~~~~~~~~~~~~~~~~~~